 Good Marks for Food

-The study by also examined the state of hunger in U.S. cities.
+The study also examined the state of hunger in U.S. cities.
 Nationwide, 66 percent of the cities surveyed reported getting more requests for emergency food assistance over the past year.
 The study estimates 23 percent of the demand for emergency food assistance went unmet.

 Los Angeles, though, bucks the trend here: requests for emergency food assistance went down slightly this past year — by 2 percent.